Hyvaperuna/Top10quotes_landscapes/README.md

- This file contains top 10 documents that are highly associated with the identified STM topics.
+ This file titled Top5Quote contains top 5 textual responses that are highly associated with the identified STM topics.
+The text is translated into English for reference only.